-Understanding how to best support our Year 7 & 8 students is an important challenge for both parents and teachers of this age group.
-As they mature from their childhood years, students qo through significant physical and mental development during this time.
+Understanding how to best support our Year 9 students is an important challenge for both parents and teachers of this age group.
+Students undergo significant physical and mental development during this time.
 They grow in independence and competence, learning to make choices that pertain to friendships and school life.
-Loving quidance from responsible and trusted adults in their lives is more important than ever.
+Loving guidance from responsible and trusted adults in their lives is more important than ever.